Inventory - Decedent Estate

 Information (property tax statement, etc.) showing value of any real estate the Decedent owned as of the date of death.

-Mortgage balance\lien (if any) on any real estate the Decedent owned as of the date of death.
+Mortgage balance\lien statement (if any) on any real estate the Decedent owned as of the date of death.

 2. Fill out the following forms: